HannaBerggren/Movie-Fav/README.md

 ![Post form](src/assets/addpost.png)

 ### Popular profiles
-The popular profile section features the users with the most followers, to let other users easily find new interesting content.
+The popular profile section features the users with most followers, to let other users easily find new interesting content.
 This section is responsive, displaying differently on large and smaller screens.
 Clicking the `Follow` button saves the posts by that user in the `Followed` section.

 ![Popular profiles mobile](src/assets/popularmobile.png)